-Gail Force will take the stage at Racing's North Turn on February 20th and 27th from 12:30 PM to 4:30 PM
+Gail Force will take the stage at Racing's North Turn on November 20th from 12:30 PM to 4:30 PM

 "With distinctive voices, along with an acoustic harmony of silver and steel, singer-songwriters Gail Delagi and Tina Gordon are truly original.
 And they are one of the top female duos in Florida.